 (And if you’ve run any of these events, we hope you’ll post your review on RaceRaves!)

 Screenland 5K – Culver City, CA

 “And the Oscar goes to….”
 Before you hear those five magic words that captivate a nation, take your own stroll down the red carpet in running shoes at the Screenland 5K.
-Now in its third year, Screenland has fast become the morning warmup for that evening’s Academy Awards ceremony, with costume-clad runners paying homage to their favorite film characters.
+Now in its fifth year, Screenland has fast become the morning warmup for that evening’s Academy Awards ceremony, with costume-clad runners paying homage to their favorite film characters.
 The race starts under a rainbow balloon arch at the corner of “the world’s shortest Main Street” and runs past the historic Culver Hotel and the Sony Pictures Studio (formerly MGM Studios) where The Wizard of Oz was filmed, before finishing on the red carpet at tiny Media Park.
 With Tinseltown-inspired finisher medals and entertainment along with a Munchkin Dash for the kids, there’s no better way to get the Oscars adrenaline flowing and put yourself in an award-winning frame of mind.